esbmc/esbmc/python/README.md

 and boost::shared\_ptr, so bear this in mind if you have inexplicable python references hanging around.

-I subclassed an stl container to better enable python access to it.
+I subclassed an STL container to better enable python access to it.
 I am not proud of this.

 Currently there's no way of accessing the 'old' irep from python, which is